Ribnjak, Zagreb: Ribnjak Park

-Although a beautiful tourist attraction during the day, after dusk the park turns into a youth site for binge drinking and gang violence.
-After a murder of member of a violent football fan faction committed in April 2008, and an announced bloody retaliation by the murdered fan's gang, the City of Zagreb announced it will hire wardens to patrol the park 24 hours a day.
+Although a beautiful tourist attraction during the day, after dusk the park has been known to turn into a youth site for binge drinking, as well as gang violence.
+After a murder of member of a violent football fan faction committed in March 2008, and an announced bloody retaliation by the murdered fan's gang, the City of Zagreb announced it will hire wardens to patrol the park 24 hours a day.

 The Ribnjak Park was also the site of the yearly festival Park-in-Zagreb.
 In 2008, the festival lasted two weeks and hosted many well-known Croatian bands such as The Beat Fleet and Psihomodo Pop.
 Since 2017, Ribnjak Park hosts the Crossover Festival, a boutique international music festival.